Biz-comm is owned by Stephen Wilson and Patrice Olivier-Wilson.

 Besides corporate gigs working in the oil industry, Stephen's background includes working for several government contractors, writing to RFPs to gain lucrative government contracts.
 His writing freelance work includes magazine columns, including several years with Remodeling Magazine for marketing topics.

-Stephen and Patrice married in 1997, combining their skill sets and expanding Biz-comm's business over the past two decades.
+Stephen and Patrice married in 1997, combining their skill sets and expanding Biz-comm's business over the past 26 years.
 Moving from Kingsford, MI to Reston VA, to Asheville NC area, Biz-comm has a long list of clients from Maine to California.

 We don't take advantage of our clients.